datacommonsorg/docsite/api/python/stat_series.md

  A `dict` mapping `date`(str) to the statistical value (float).

-If no statistical value can be found for the place with the given parameters, `NaN` is returned.
+If no statistical value can be found for the place with the given parameters, an empty dictionary is returned.

 Be sure to initialize the library.
 Check the [Python library setup guide](/api/python/) for more details.